JonathanUsername/undulate/README.md

 undulate  --path townhall.wav --rms-range 250 > townhall.json
 ```

+Serialisation errors are ignored and default to 0.
+They will be reported on stderr.

 ### Installation

 Download the right binary for your architecture from the Releases tab